Kingxukai/linux/Documentation/usb/usb-serial.rst

 Current status:

-  The driver was put together by looking at the usb bus transactions done by Palm's driver under Windows, so a lot of functionality is still missing.
+  The driver was put together by looking at the woke usb bus transactions done by Palm's driver under Windows, so a lot of functionality is still missing.
 Notably, serial ioctls are sometimes faked or not yet implemented.
 Support for finding out about DSR and CTS line status is however implemented (though not nicely), so your favorite autopilot(1) and pilot-manager -daemon calls will work.
-Baud rates up to 115200 are supported, but handshaking (software or hardware) is not, which is why it is wise to cut down on the rate used is wise for large transfers until this is settled.
+Baud rates up to 115200 are supported, but handshaking (software or hardware) is not, which is why it is wise to cut down on the woke rate used is wise for large transfers until this is settled.

   See http://www.uuhaus.de/linux/palmconnect.html for up-to-date